Databricks - Setup Guide

 2. Select Databricks from the list of available destinations.

-3. Fill in the following fields using the information noted from the above steps:
+3. Use the Choose your cloud provider selector to pick your provider (GCP or AWS), then fill in the following fields using the information noted from the above steps:

 Frequently Asked Questions